 Holiday loans are a form of unsecured personal loans that individuals can apply for to pay for a holiday.
 As they are typically unsecured, you will not need to risk any of your assets, such as your home or car.
 The amounts that you can usually apply for range between £1,000 to £25,000 depending on the lender.
 They typically have fixed interest rates, so the monthly instalments should not change, despite how long your term is.
 However, it is worth remembering that the more you apply for, the longer you may be repaying the loan back.
 You should always think carefully about taking out a holiday loan and decide whether the trip is necessary before applying.
 Furthermore, if you borrow over a period longer than 12 months, you may find yourself still paying for last year’s holiday when you may wish to travel again.

-At QuidMarket, we provide loans up to £600 for terms between 3 to 6 months.
+At QuidMarket, we provide loans up to £600 for terms between 3 to 6 months for new applicants.
 This means that our loans would not be suitable in place of holiday finance loans, but instead, should be used to cover short term financial issues or emergencies.
 Our loans are also based on affordability rather than solely on your credit history, so we can offer loans for bad credit.
 As long as you can supply evidence of your monthly income, essential spending, and any other financial commitments, your application will be considered.